 "I'm so excited for this adventure, the first in a lifetime of adventures together."

 The geothermal fields were otherworldly, volatile, and apocalyptic - with soil and mud ranging from white to blue to bright yellow and red, bubbling, boiling, and steaming.
-The air is thick, and the smell of sulphur is overpowering.
+The air was thick, and the smell of sulphur overpowering.
 We tiptoed across the vents and hiked further up and over a moss-covered hill until we were nearly able to see to the coast.

 Our day in the Reykjanes was unforgettable - from ice caves and sea cliffs to geothermal vents and lava fields.
 We started off by climbing into the Raufarhólshellir, a 5000+ year old lava tube filled with ice stalagmites and mountains of snow.
 Shielded from the wind, it was calm and quiet in the cave - the only noise was the dripping water from the icicles hanging above us.